 Remote, Hybrid, or In-Person: What is the right mix and why does it seem like no one is getting what they want?
 How an effective communication strategy can combat employee disengagement.

-The pandemic has forced EVERYONE to work differently.
+The post-pandemic era has forced EVERYONE to work differently.
 As companies turn to what’s next, leaders are facing new challenges in assessing their team’s needs and wants while developing expectations.
 There is a delicate balance of keeping good employees v. what actually works for meeting company goals.

 - For a company of 10,000 employees with an average salary of $50,000 each, disengagement costs $60.3 million a year.